otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 };
 ```

-To use the functions in the `institution.mjs` file, export them.
+To use the functions in the `institution.js` file, export them.

 ```js
 export {